thesaumya27/Python_Web_Scraping_Project/README.md

 # Python_Web_Scraping_Project
 This project demonstrates the use of web scraping techniques to extract, process, and analyze data from websites.
+The dataset used in this project is a list of the largest companies in India, sourced from wikipedia.

 ## Features
 Data Extraction: Retrieves structured data from web pages.